-In Dining Hall and Lunch Recreation Rooms Pupils should:
+In Dining Hall and Lunch Areas Pupils should:

-- Be well-mannered and co-operate fully with the dining hall staff and teachers on duty. - Use allocated rooms for quiet recreation. - Leave the rooms neat and tidy five minutes before the end of lunch-time.
+- Be well-mannered and co-operate fully with the dining hall staff and teachers on duty. - Only use allocated areas for quiet recreation. - Leave the allocated areas neat and tidy five minutes before the end of lunch-time.